absmach/magistrala/api/openapi/README.md

-# Mainflux OpenAPI Specification
+# Magistrala OpenAPI Specification

-This folder contains an OpenAPI specifications for Mainflux API.
+This folder contains an OpenAPI specifications for Magistrala API.

 View specification in Swagger UI at [api.mainflux.io](https://api.mainflux.io)